- HCC-78

 Effects of HASC-derived EVs on the Migration of UVB-irradiated HDFs

-Choi's team explored the effects of EVs from human adipose-derived stem cells (HASCs) on UVB-induced photoaging of human dermal fibroblasts (HDFs).
-Normal HDFs were treated with serum-free medium and HASC-derived EVs.
-The EVs significantly increased type I collagen synthesis in a dose-dependent manner, with the highest synthesis at 5 × 108 particles/mL.
-UVB-irradiated HDFs also showed increased collagen synthesis with EVs, but no significant differences were observed between 1 and 5 × 108 particles/mL concentrations (Fig. 3).
-To study early cellular uptake, normal and UVB-irradiated HDFs were incubated with 1 × 108 particles/mL of fluorescent dye-labeled EVs for 3 hours.
+Choi's team tested EVs from human adipose-derived stem cells (HASCs) against UVB-induced photoaging of human dermal fibroblasts (HDFs).
+Normal HDFs were given serum-free medium and HASC-derived EVs.
+The EVs boosted type I collagen production to an exponential rate dependent on dose, peaking at 5×108 particles/mL.
+EVs also induced collagen production in UVB-irradiated HDFs without significant differences between 1 and 5 × 108 particles/mL (Fig. 3).
+For early cellular absorption, normal and UVB-treated HDFs were treated for 3 hours with 1×108 particles/mL of fluorescent dye-labeled EVs.
 The EVs were internalized into the cytoplasm in both types of cells within this time, indicating high uptake efficiency.
 For migration studies, a scratch wound healing and transwell migration assay were performed.
 UVB-irradiated HDFs generally recovered slower than normal HDFs.
 However, wounds in UVB-irradiated HDFs treated with EVs closed faster than those without EVs or with BSA treatment (Fig. 4).
 In the transwell migration assay, normal HDFs migrated to the lower chamber with GM or EVs, while UVB-irradiated HDFs showed lower migration but increased migration with EVs.
 Also, EVs enhanced the proliferation of UVB-irradiated HDFs after 48 hours (Fig. 5).
 These findings suggest that HASC-derived EVs improve the migration and proliferation of UVB-irradiated HDFs.

 Fig. 3.
 The cellular uptake of HASC-derived EVs in normal and UVB-irradiated HDFs (Choi JS, Cho WL, et al., 2019).